 - Visiting the 800-year-old gothic cathedral is a must.

 - Escape to one of Devon’s many beautiful coastal towns for a blissful weekend away.

 - If you’re more of the adventurous type, you’re perfectly situated to try out sailing.

-- Dine and drink in a caravan at Stable Pizza, which has a delicious offering of pizza and cider, and live music to take you from day to night.
+- Dine and drink in a caravan at The Stable, which has a delicious offering of pizza and cider, and live music to take you from day to night.

 - Head to On the Waterfront for special occasions.
 With waterside dining and a quirky interior, it’s perfect for a date, a party, or even for impressing the parents.